theMLtrader/infrared-default-list/README.md

 - The `url` field for gauges should be a direct link to provide liquidity for the LP token.
 - Only add new logo files if they're not already in the `src/assets` folder.
 - For any new logo files:
-  - Use SVG format preferably, or 128x128 PNG if SVG is too complex.
+  - Use SVG format preferably, or PNG (WEBP) if SVG is too complex.
   - Ensure they are high-quality and properly sized.
-- Test your changes by running `npm install && npm run validate` locally before submitting the PR.
+- Test your changes by running `pnpm i && pnpm validate` locally before submitting the PR.
 - Make sure you're updating the correct network-specific files (replace `{network}` with the appropriate network name).

-## Review Process
+## Review process

 After submitting your PR: